Skip to main content

 (e) Hazard recognition officer;

-(f) Fire instructor;
+(f) Fire and emergency services instructor;

-(h) Live fire instructor.
+(g) Live fire instructor.

 (2) In order to hold a hazard recognition officer classification, a chartered program shall hold a fire safety inspector classification.